santhoshkumar0918/Candidate-verifier-app-internai/README.md

-Candidate Detail Verifier:
+# Candidate Detail Verifier

-A Modern web based verification system that validates candidate information through screening flow with dynamic validation, This tool demonstrates clean validation logic .
+A Modern web based verification system that validates candidate information through screening flow with dynamic validation, This tool demonstrates clean validation logic.

-What it does:
+## What it does

 - Loads candidate data and validates fields like email, phone, etc.
 - Walks users through confirming or correcting their info